-Hypnotherapy and Sexuality and Kink Conscious Therapy classes must be attended partially in person.
+Kink Conscious Therapy classes must be attended partially in person.
 All other specialties students may attend either in person or via live webinar.

 Each Specialty Concentration consists of didactic instruction utilizing a variety of teaching techniques as in the Clinical Sexology component.
-In some specialties, such as Hypnotherapy and Sexuality, students will practice techniques in the classroom.
+In some specialties, such as Hypnotherapy and Sexuality, students will practice techniques and video record for review by the instructor.
 Students will need to complete the required reading and are given a variety of homework assignments that are designed to give them the knowledge and experience to be experts in their fields.
 They are provided with the curriculum with descriptions of all requirements at the beginning of their program and the professors review these with the students and are available for further consultation if needed.